seb-ma/qmk_firmware/users/seb-ma/readme.md

   - i.e. left paw of one of the 3 first keys and right paw on one of the 3 last keys
   - this frames come always after a "one paw down" and the next frame is always "paws up"

-Frames encoding and rendering are done to minimize memory footprint (~1.8KiB) Algorithm to convert full frames to optimized ones is in [gen_bongocat.c](bongocat/gen_bongocat.c) and may be adapted for others animations
+Frames encoding and rendering are done to minimize memory footprint.
+Algorithm to convert full frames to optimized ones is in [gen_bongocat.c](gfx_generator/gen_bongocat.c) and may be adapted for others animations *(see [GFX generator readme](gfx_generator/readme.md))*.

 ##### Configuration